 Current environmental issues affecting the Vietnamese people: logging and slash-and-burn agricultural practices contribute to deforestation and soil degradation; water pollution and overfishing threaten marine life populations; groundwater contamination limits potable water supply; air pollution; growing urban industrialization and population migration are rapidly degrading the environment in Hanoi and Ho Chi Minh City.

-Google maps Vietnam
+Google Maps Vietnam

 The capital and other divisions